-Bobi Carley Head of Media ISBA
+Bobi Carley Director ISBA

-5.2.2 IPAs view of the operation of the Undertakings and the CRR scheme
+5.2.2 IPAs view of the operation of the Undertakings and the CRR scheme.

 The IPA has no additional comments to make since their submission in our Annual Report in April 2022.
 A copy of the submission given at that time appears below.